Where to Discuss?

 The notation can be different from book to book.
 But they have the same meaning.
 Such this below example:

-You might even see the cryptic form as below, for curve fitting with many samples data.
+The standard notation for statistics is sound intimidating, with the cryptic form as below, for curve fitting with many samples data.

 They are all serve simple straight lines.